trop-in/kboard/README.md

 * Based on nrf52840 or similar cortex-m4 chip
 * Will have an internal battery

+## Mouse

-Additionally it wil have a trackpoint/joystick to manipulate the cursor without mouse.
+Additionally it will have a trackpoint/joystick to manipulate the cursor without mouse and touch wheel.

 ## Layout